 “Dave refuses to follow the crowd.
 If he has an idea he likes, he’ll pursue it.
 It doesn’t matter whether anyone else is following or not.”

 In hindsight, it surprises me that I had so much innate confidence in myself, given that I didn’t grow up in the happiest of homes.

 There was lots of conflict, lots of shouting, and situations could blow up from out of nowhere at any time.
 Consequently, I spent many years feeling scared, uncertain, and not knowing where I stood.

 From the time I was ten years old, I spent as much time as possible either out of the house, or hiding out in my room.

 It was during this time I developed a real passion for music.
 My uncle had given me a massive stack of 7” singles at the age of 4—original Beatles, Rolling Stones, Elvis and more—and I spent hours and hours listening to them over and over again.

 (Sadly, I also lobbed a few of them round the room as frisbees… but I don’t like to think about that.)

-Once he realised I was really into my music, my uncle started taking me to the (tiny) local record shop every week to choose a new 7” single.
+Once he realised I was really into music, my uncle started taking me to the tiny local record shop every week to choose a new 7” single.
 I was only about five or six years old, so he’d pick me up and sit me on the high counter.
-I’d sing the tunes that I’d heard on the radio that week to the owner who did a pretty good job of “Guess That Song”.
+I’d sing the tunes that I’d heard on the radio that week to the owner, who did a pretty good job of “Guess That Song”.

 As I got older, I learned to play the guitar, clarinet and then the saxophone.
 Again, mastering these instruments gave me the perfect excuse to hole myself up in my room, away from everything else that was going on at home.

-In spite of the challenges at home, I did pretty well at school, despite hating that place a lot of the time too—the fear of the ever-present bullying rather marred the experience for me.
+In spite of the challenges at home, I did pretty well at school, despite hating that place a lot of the time too.

 I was quite pleased to later hear they knocked the place down in the mid-90s.